script-newbie/godaddy-dynamic-dns-updater/README.md

 # godaddy-dynamic-dns-updater

-A dns updater for godaddy to help people who want to host their web servers locally but doesn't have the luxury of a static ip.
+A very simple dns updater for godaddy to help people who want to host their web servers locally but doesn't have the luxury of a static ip.

+## Pre requesites
+- jq is a lightweight and flexible command-line JSON processor. https://stedolan.github.io/jq/
+- GoDaddy API Key for production https://developer.godaddy.com/keys

+## How to use
+1. Clone this repo. `git clone https://github.com/script-newbie/godaddy-dynamic-dns-updater.git`.
+2. cd inside the cloned repo.
+3. make both shell scripts executable using this command `chmod -R +x *.sh`.
+4. Modify the `AUTH` and `DOMAIN` variables inside 'dns-updater.sh'.
+5. Finally, add it as a cron job that would run every minute. `./install-cron-job.sh`.
+6. Enjoy!

+## Tested on
+1. Ubuntu 18.04 LTS
+2. Ubuntu 16.04 LTS
+3. Debian Stretch Lite